JaySLee/covid/README.md

 * The colors indicate the date:
   - Dark <blue>blue</blue> points are the earliest days of the pandemic (Mar 2020)
   - _Hospital admissions data was unavailable until Oct 2020, while occupancy data was available as early as Mar 2020._
-  - Light green/yellow points are the middle of the pandemic.
+  - Light <green>green</green>/yellow points are the middle of the pandemic.
   - Dark <red>red</red>/brown points are the most recent dates.
 * Faint arrows indicated the temporal trajectory.
 * The points are sized by new daily deaths.
 * The grey, dashed diagonal bisects the plot.
 * Y-axis:
   - Left plot: New daily hospitalizations (regular+ICU)
-  - Right plot: Hospital bed occupancy (regular+IC)
+  - Right plot: Hospital bed occupancy (regular+ICU)

 <p align="center"><img src="/fig/cv_n_noc.png" width="40%"><img src="/fig/cv_n_kib.png" width="40%"></p>

 * <ins>Observations:</ins>
+  - **[020122:] Sudden uptick of admissions (ICU+non-ICU).**
+    - Either this is an artifact of data (collection) numbers or something more troubling, like an omicron variant or its penetrating a vulnerable subpopulation.
+Hospital by age data (published this Wednesday/020222) may tell us more.
   - The dark blue arm -- at 12 o'clock -- represents the 1st wave when seemingly fewer infections incurred high hospitalization occupancy as well as deaths.
     + However, covid testing was at its infancy in this period.
   - The light blue arm represents the 2nd wave of the pandemic when fewer infections caused more hospitalizations and deaths.
   - The red arm represents vaccination era, when infections led to fewer hospitalizations and deaths, than in the earlier days.
-  - **The dark red arm -- at three o'clock -- represents the omicron era, in which hospitalizations and deaths seem invariant to (even high) number of infections.**
+  - **The dark red arm -- at three o'clock -- represents the omicron era, in which hospitalizations and deaths have seemed invariant to (even high) number of infections.**
     + Interesting: there appears to be a similar horizontal invariance around the middle of the pandemic: <orange>orange</orange> points whose trajectory is rectangular/counter-clockwise.
 	+ The daily ICU admissions (as _y_-axis, but plot not shown) exhibit a similar pattern.